How to Study Geography

 Geography often crosses over to the study of history and economics.
 Which of earth's geographical features (mountains, rivers, natural resources, etc.) influenced human settlement and migration?
 What historical events caused people to inhabit and settle certain regions?
 How do these people make a living?
 What crops grow in these regions?
 What are the major industries these regions support?
 As you study geography, you'll attempt to answer these questions and many more.

-Below we'll explore tips, skills and strategies that will help you study and learn geographic more effectively and efficiently.
+Below we'll explore tips, skills and strategies that will help you study and learn geography more effectively and efficiently.

 - Mnemonic devices